habpygo/webmamgiota/mamutils/README.md

 go get -u github.com/iotaledger/giota
 ```

-After that you can download `send-message` to test from
+After that you can download the mamgoiota package to test

 ```javascript
 go get -u github.com/habpygo/mamgoiota
 ```

 ## How does it work
+TODO

 Have fun!